 Beer will be sold at the stadium under the same controls used at Hughes Stadium (wrist-bands, one-per-customer purchases — alcohol enforcement efforts also will remain the same).
 Alcohol is among the items that cannot be brought into the stadium.
 CSU has a zero tolerance policy for public drunkenness, rowdy behavior, fights, thefts, destruction of property, and throwing any item onto the field.
 This policy is enforced by both law enforcement and stadium security personnel.
 Any violation will be reason for ejection and/or arrest.

 Yes, in designated areas and under a clear set of guidelines that will be established and published well prior to the 2017 opening season.

 There will be a range of on-campus parking options on game days, including pre-purchased donor-only lots and day-of-game cash lots.
-Details will be established and published well in advance of the 2017 opening season.
+For more information on parking please click here!